datum-oracle/generative-video/README.md

 Note
 ---
 This is an experimental project.
 Output can be unreliable.
 This is a fun project.
 If you have any feedback, open an issue.
+BE RESPONSIBLE with your prompts.

 Generative Video